Benefits of stability control mandate outweigh costs, Bendix's Andersky says

 While the cost may be a bit higher than the $550 the government initially estimated, Andersky said it will more than pay for itself with fewer accidents and lower insurance costs.
 He added that straight trucks and vocational vehicles should have been included in the mandate.

-In 2015, there were an estimated 8,000 rollover and 4,000 jackknife incidents, many of which could have been avoided with ESC, he said.
+In 2015, there were over 9,000 rollover and 1,000 jackknife incidents, many of which could have been avoided with ESC, he said.

 He added ESC “gives us the ability to move forward with additional technologies” that will assist the driver and avoid accidents.
 That includes collision mitigation systems, featured on around one-third of new trucks currently.

-Studies show collision mitigation can reduce rear-end crashes by about 70%, while also cutting by 70% the severity of the remaining 30% of crashes.
+Statistics from one fleet that tested collision mitigation found it reduced rear-end crashes by about 70%, while also cutting by 70% the severity of the remaining 30% of crashes.

-All of this is important when there are truck-involved accidents every “1.2 minutes of every hour of every day,” when factoring in incidents with only minor vehicle damage, said Andersky.

-“When we talk about the future, it is now because the need is now,” he said of the safety technology push.